 The results of a second sharing study show that using the interference-to-noise ratio metric in the single entry static worst-case analysis, the FS protection criteria is met with a margin of 26.0 dB or more.
 The results of this study suggest that protection of FS from SRS in the 2 400-2 690 MHz band is ensured.

-4/1.15/3.2.4.2 Lunar SRS compatibility with the mobile service
+4/1.15/3.2.4.2 Lunar SRS sharing with the mobile service

 [TBD]